 According to Hope, the band is different and better.

-The band is also less concerned with fame and more focused on making music.
+The band says it is also less concerned with fame and more focused on making music.

 “We’re just doing our thing and getting our music into ears,” Riehl said.
 “Hopefully it resonates with enough people that we just continue to build ourselves.”